 This filter is unique in several different ways, including that the filter itself is in the showerhead.
 This does mean you will have to replace your shower head completely, but you won’t be able to notice the filter is even there.

 The showerhead filter uses a standard Culligan, who-140 filter cartridge used fairly standardly throughout its products.
 This cartridge will last 10,000 gallons or approximately six months of use.

 It reduces any sulfur odors along with chlorine and scale.
 The filter uses a filter media that has been patented by Culligan and works to reduce bacteria in your water.

 You will need to have a shower arm to attach this showerhead too.
 The shower arm is likely a piece of ½ inch pipe that extends from the wall out into the shower.

-There are rubber spray nozzles which prevent clogging and help streamline the flow of water.
-Additionally, the showerhead meets all EPA requirements including the standard maximum water flow rate of 2 gallons per minute.
+There are rubber spray nozzles that prevent clogging and help streamline the flow of water.
+Additionally, the showerhead meets all EPA requirements, including the standard maximum water flow rate of 2 gallons per minute.

 Why Tackle Scale Build Up?

 Scale can build up on shower walls and is, in its simplest form, excess minerals in the water.
 Scale can have negative effects on your shower and also requires you to clean it more often.